clariceism/hello/README.md

 # Hello!
 My name is Clarice.
-I am here because I am learning Web Accessibility.
+I am learning Web Accessibility.
+And HTML.
+And CSS.
+And JavaScript.
 <hr>
 <strong>Git commands for Windows</strong>
 <ul>